Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 A) Add EMP as a dependency in your mod's "manifest.json" file: `"Dependencies": [{"UniqueID": "Esca.EMP"}]`

-B) Whenever you use a token from EMP, include this "When" condition as well: `"HasMod": "Esca.EMP"`
+B) Whenever you use a token from EMP, add this "When" condition: `"HasMod": "Esca.EMP"`

 ### Game State Query
 The `Esca.EMP/GameStateQuery` token can be used to check a [game state query (GSQ)](https://stardewvalleywiki.com/Modding:Game_state_queries) in Content Patcher.
-It will return either "True" or "False".
-It while be inactive until a save is loaded, e.g. while on the main menu.
+It returns either "True" or "False".
+It's only active while a save is fully loaded.

-Note that this token uses the same update rate as any others.
-Its value will only change at the specified update rate for each patch (at the start of each day, by default).
+Note that this token uses the same update rates as other tokens.
+Its value will only change at the specified update rate for your patch (at the start of each day, by default).
 GSQs might also be slightly slower than other tokens, so if another token can achieve the same goal, use that instead.

 Format example: